xrpbot/xrpcam-software/README.md

 AXI test
 --------

-The AXI test gateware provides 8 memory-mapped 32 bit registers that can be read and written.
-The kernel driver accesses them by various methods (`ioread32`/`iowrite32`, `memcpy_fromio`/`memcpy_toio`, `memset_io`).
-A simple userspace program communicates with the kernel driver and allows to read/write registers (via the various methods) from the command line.
+The AXI test gateware provides 8 memory-mapped 32 bit registers.
+The first 7 of them can be read and written.
+The last register is read-only, writes are silently ignored.
+The 4 least-significant bits of the first register are output to ZedBoard LEDs.

+The kernel driver accesses the registers by various methods (`ioread32`/`iowrite32`, `memcpy_fromio`/`memcpy_toio`, `memset_io`).
+A simple userspace program, `axi_test`, communicates with the kernel driver and allows to read/write registers (via the various methods) from the command line.

 AXI is a burst-based protocol, meaning that every transaction may have multiple data transfers (called "beats").
 In practice, `memcpy_*` and `memset_io` seem